Jeff-Mott-OR/javascript-cpp-rosetta-stone/README.md

 ## "This"

 Although `this` is handled separately from other parameters, nonetheless in a lot of ways, JavaScript's `this` behaves just like a parameter, albeit one that is often passed and received implicitly.
-We can reproduce JavaScript's behavior by adding one extra parameter before our arguments list.
+We can reproduce JavaScript's behavior by adding one extra parameter before our arguments list, and we can name that parameter `this_`.
+The trailing underscore is there because `this` is a reserved name in C++.

 ###### JavaScript
 ```javascript